 As I came to learn from Michael Pollan’s The Omnivore’s Dilemma, we have good reason to question such ambiguous labeling.

-A journalist and food writer by trade, Pollan opens his book with a simple question: what should you eat for dinner?
-He then embarks on a long journey to discover where exactly our food comes from, what it takes for food to qualify as organic, and what our alternatives are to conventional grocery store shopping.
+A journalist and food writer by trade, Pollan embarks on a long journey to discover where exactly our food comes from, what it takes for food to qualify as organic, and what our alternatives are to conventional grocery store shopping.
 He visits corn fields, factory farms, and the idyllic Polyface Farm in Swoope, Virginia.
-He even tries his hand at hunting wild boar and foraging for mushrooms.
+He even tries his hand at hunting wild boar.

 We learn early on about an unlikely cornerstone of American agriculture: corn.
 Corn is resilient, easy to grow, and high-yielding.
 We feed it to the animals we eat even though it is not a natural part of their diet.
 (Over-feed is the better word: it’s economical to fatten animals quickly so they can be slaughtered sooner.)
 We turn excess corn into high-fructose corn syrup (HFCS)—a major contributor to obesity.
 And thanks to fluctuating market prices and government subsidies, farmers are incentivized to grow as much of it as possible.
 That means there is always a surplus, which has peculiar results: the price of corn falls, farmers grow even more to offset losses, and corporations hustle to monetize the excess by feeding it to animals and making more HFCS.